joshcarter/liveresource/README.md

 (This section is my to-do list for future versions of LiveResource. -jdc)

+* Auto-discovery of Redis server, probably via DNS-SD and ActiveService gem.

+* "rake test" should use alternate Redis DB, not default.

 * More formally specify and test edge-case behaviors, for example:

   - Getting/setting attributes that don't exist.